Fatherhood (film): Production

 In July 2012, it was reported that Marta Kauffman, Denise Di Novi and Allison Greenspan were developing a television film adaptation of Matthew Logelin's memoir Two Kisses for Maddy: A Memoir of Loss & Love for the Lifetime network.
-This version did not move forward, and in May 2015, it was announced that Two Kisses for Maddy would be a feature film, with Channing Tatum starring and producing, Dana Stevens writing the screenplay, and TriStar Pictures distributing.
+This version did not move forward, and in May 2015, it was announced that Two Kisses for Maddy would be a theatrically released film, with Channing Tatum starring and producing, Dana Stevens writing the screenplay, and TriStar Pictures distributing.
 In January 2019, it was announced that the film would be titled Fatherhood and star Kevin Hart, replacing Tatum, with Paul Weitz directing and writing his own draft.
 In May 2019, Melody Hurd and Alfre Woodard were set to star opposite Hart.
 In June 2019, Anthony Carrigan, Lil Rel Howery, Paul Reiser and Deborah Ayorinde also joined the cast of the film, which had been moved to Columbia Pictures.
 In July 2019, DeWanda Wise was also added.

 Release

 Fatherhood was initially scheduled to be released in theaters on April 3, 2020, but on January 6, 2020, it was delayed to January 8, 2021.
 Later that year, it was pushed back a week to January 15, 2021.
-On March 30, 2020, it was brought forward to October 23, 2020 due to the COVID-19 pandemic.
+On March 30, 2020, it was brought forward to October 23, 2020, due to the COVID-19 pandemic.
 On April 24, 2020, it was delayed to April 2, 2021, and on November 19, 2020, it was delayed again to April 16, 2021.

 It was then announced that Netflix had acquired the worldwide distribution rights (except China) to the film from Sony Pictures Releasing, and set it for streaming release on June 18, 2021.
 The film was the most-watched item on the service in its first weekend.
 A week after its release, Netflix reported the film was on track to by watched by 61 million households through its first month of release.

 Home media

-Fatherhood was released on Blu-ray, DVD, and Digital HD on June 14, 2022 by Sony Pictures Home Entertainment.
+Fatherhood was released on Blu-ray, DVD, and Digital HD on June 14, 2022, by Sony Pictures Home Entertainment.

 Reception

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 66% based on 70 reviews, with an average rating of 6.7/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 68% based on 77 reviews, with an average rating of 6.7/10.
 The site's critics consensus reads, "Fatherhood offers few surprises, but strong work from a smartly assembled cast gives this fact-based story real emotional resonance."
-According to Metacritic, which assigned a weighted average score of 53 out of 100 based on 18 critics, the film received "mixed or average reviews".
+According to Metacritic, which assigned a weighted average score of 53 out of 100 based on 18 critics, the film received "mixed or average" reviews.

 William Bibbiani of the TheWrap praised Hart's "confidently laid-back and affable lead performance," and wrote, "Perhaps a little too slight to be memorable in the long run, this sensitive and charming tale reassures without, somehow, completely ignoring reality."
 From The Hollywood Reporter, Lovia Gyarkye called the film "both an effective star vehicle and a tender tearjerker," and said, "Hart, usually known for his comedy... embraces a more dramatic side here, and is surprisingly convincing in these moments."